paymentsds/docs/docs/javascript/installation.md

 sidebar_label: Installation
 ---

-You can install the JavaScript SDK using NPM or Yarn using the commands listed below:
+You can install the JavaScript SDK using NPM or Yarn with the commands listed below:

 #### Using NPM